headforwards-spd/headforwards-website/src/pages/info-pages/how-we-recruit.md

     isTwoColumns: true
     type: image-copy-component
     title: Round pegs in round holes
+    content:
+      - type: markdown
         text: "Happy people are more engaged at work, which is why Headforwards places so much emphasis on ensuring its staff, and the people around them, are well looked after. \r\n\nThat’s one reason you’re more likely to see Headforwards employees at one of the company’s many social events than burning the midnight oil.
 And it’s why Headforwards goes above and beyond to help its people feel right at home when relocating to Cornwall.    \n\n\rIt’s all about doing valuable work, in a beautiful place, for appreciative clients.
 With a ready-made social life just waiting to be enjoyed."
-    image: ''
   - flip: true
     imageOne: /uploads/headforwards-11.jpg
     imageTwo: /uploads/headforwards-12.jpg